pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 A coupled solver refers to a coupling algortihm used to couple two solvers, typically a flow and a structure solver.
 Some of these coupled solvers make use of one or more [models](models/models.md).
 An odd one out is `test_single_solver` which allows to test only one solver by coupling it to a dummy solver.
-All coupled solvers inherit from the class `GaussSeidel`.
+All coupled solvers inherit from the class `CoupledSolverGaussSeidel`.

 In the parameter JSON file, the dictionary `coupled_solver` holds the `type` and the dictionary `settings`, but also the dictionary `predictor`, the dictionary `convergence_criterion` and the list `solver_wrappers` containing 2 dictionaries: one for each `solver_wrapper`.